zachmccabe/zachmccabe.github.io/_travel/dumb-questions.md

 In this triage context, I've learned that I will confuse myself by asking, "what signals am I sending?"
 It's more productive to ask, "what signals are being scanned for?"
 Framing the question this way gives you options to choose a route forward.

-It's still a lot, I know.
-It doesn't need to be perfect.
+It won't be perfect; it doesn't need to be perfect.
 Navigate by dead-reckoning.
-Adjust your course when needed.
+Adjust course as needed.
 You will get there.